mjq11302010044/RRPN/README.md

 ### Download pre-trained ImageNet models

-Pre-trained ImageNet models can be downloaded for the three networks described in the paper: ZF and VGG16.
+Pre-trained ImageNet models can be downloaded for the networks described in the paper: VGG16.

 ```Shell
 cd $RRPN_ROOT